MikeDevProjects/smart-brain-api/README.md

 4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.

 You can grab Clarifai API key [here](https://www.clarifai.com/)

-** Make sure you use postgreSQL instead of mySQL for this code base.